colin-heffernan/HeffOS-Nix-Flake/modules/nixos/system/README.md

 - `hardware-acceleration.nix` contains the module to control hardware acceleration
 - `pipewire.nix` contains the module to control PipeWire
 - `powersave.nix` contains the module to control power-saving features
+- `printing.nix` contains the module to control printer support
 - `zram.nix` contains the module to control swapping on ZRAM